 - Urethral strictures resulting from:

-- This is largely a condition that affects men, as its most common cause is benign prostatic hyperplasia (BPH), but there is an appreciable background incidence in women.
+- Chronic urinary retention is largely a condition that affects men, as its most common cause is BPH; however, there is an appreciable background incidence in women.

 - Experience of urinary storage or of voiding-related symptoms is very common in middle-aged to older men.
 However, as they increase in severity, they have a significantly negative effect on quality of life.
 Over 40% of men aged 50 years or more have moderate-to-severe LUTS but many do not seek medical help and simply put up with the problem.
 Only 18% have a diagnosis of BPH.